sysid/vimania-uri-rs/README.md

 # Why?
 Vim's native `gx` is effective but limited.
 Same is true for other plugins I am aware of.
-I wanted more powerful URI handling in my markdown files.
+I wanted more powerful URI handling.

 ![demo](vimania-uri-rs-demo.png)

 [vimania-uri-rs demo - YouTube](https://www.youtube.com/watch?v=JLaN6cIAIY8)

+Works best in combination with [vim-markdown](https://github.com/preservim/vim-markdown), but is not limited to markdown files.

 ## User Interface